Holding the Center in a Time of Acceleration

 Working in Smaller Containers

+The report highlights a clear trend toward shorter, more modular sessions.
+Many facilitators are now working within 60–90 minute engagements.
 Smaller containers require sharper intention.
 They ask facilitators to be more discerning about what truly belongs in the room.
 At the same time, some forms of learning, trust-building, and repair unfold slowly.
-They rely on rhythm, repetition, and the subtle accumulation of shared experience.

 The report does not resolve this tension.
 Instead, it names it.
 And in doing so, it invites facilitators and leaders to reflect more deeply on time, attention, and what they are willing to protect in an increasingly compressed world.